HillJustin/HillJustin.github.io/publications/index.md

 ## Book Reviews

-* *The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World,* by Antony Loewenstein (New York: Verso Books, 2024) in *Janus Unbound: Journal of Critical Studies*, Forthcoming.
+* *The Palestine Laboratory: How Israel Exports the Technology of Occupation Around the World,* by Antony Loewenstein (New York: Verso Books, 2024) in *Janus Unbound: Journal of Critical Studies*, Forthcoming [2025].
 Dedicated to Margaret Kay-Alana Calhoun Turner.
 (Refereed).

 <br>